ucladx/pancan-panel-design/README.md

 ## Shortlist targets for a hybridization capture-based cancer DNA sequencing panel

 ### Overview of required targets:
-* Cancer genes: Coding exons of all major isoforms of ~1k genes
+* Cancer genes: Coding exons of all major transcripts of ~1k genes
 * Germline SNPs: Commonly heterozygous ~50k loci to measure allelic imbalance and copy-number
 * Microsatellites: Frequently instable loci in tumor samples with MSI per PCR testing
 * Non-coding loci: UTRs, introns, promoters, etc. with known variants or breakpoints